smortezah/portfolio/etl/airflow-docker/README.md

 # ETL pipeline with Airflow

 This repository includes implementation of an ETL pipeline with Airflow and Docker.
+The pipelines are used to automatize the process of extracting data from various sources, transforming them, and loading the transformed data into a destination.

 Links: [Medium article](https://morihosseini.medium.com/fastest-way-of-implementing-an-etl-pipeline-3e87351265b5)